brews/bayfoxr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/brews/bayfoxr.svg?branch=master)](https://travis-ci.org/brews/bayfoxr)
 [![Coverage Status](https://coveralls.io/repos/github/brews/bayfoxr/badge.svg?branch=master)](https://coveralls.io/github/brews/bayfoxr?branch=master)

-Experimental Bayesian planktic foraminifera calibration, for R.
+A Bayesian, global planktic foraminifera coretop calibration to SSTs, for R.

-This code is under heavy development.
-Do not use it in production.
+## What is bayfoxr?

+bayfoxr is a suite of linear Bayesian calibration models for planktic core top foraminiferal δ18O (δ18Oc) and sea surface temperature (SST).
+These calibrations are especially useful because they capture the uncertainty in the relationship between modern SSTs and coretop δ18Oc.
+This package is a companion to a paper currently under preparation for the journal "Paleoceanography and Paleoclimatology".

 ## A quick example